 The upcoming Spring months and increased availability of Covid vaccine bring much promise in dealing with the pandemic.
 We are seeing improvement in numbers of new cases, hospitalizations and deaths across the United States.

 Yet we still must continue vigilance and caution and encourage continued prevention strategies: wearing masks and eye covering, frequent hand washing, social distancing and avoiding travel and large gatherings.

-This is especially important as we cycle through the expected post-holiday surge of new cases.
-We can then hopefully see a downtrend in new cases in the coming several months, which will be bolstered as more people are able to receive the vaccine nation-wide.
+This is especially important as we cycle through the post-holiday surge of new cases.
+We will hopefully continue to see a downtrend in new cases in the coming several months, which will be bolstered as more people are able to receive the vaccine nation-wide.
 I am sure we all join in the anticipation of one day easing state restrictions and being allowed to see more family members, enjoy more out door activities or simply eating at restaurants.

 In the meanwhile please continue safe habits to protect yourself, your family and others.

 We encourage everyone to review the attached link from the CDC about Covid illness and exposure.
 Please consider these safety guidelines when planning visits to our office or elsewhere.

 Normal midwife and MD coverage for deliveries!!
 All MD patients will be seen by NSAGO physicians and all midwife patients will have 100% CNM availability for labor support, deliveries and post-partum care.
 In addition to having a partner in L%D with all patients, professional Doulas are now welcome to join patients as well.

-Beginning May 18 we will see scheduled annual, routine and well GYN visits at both our offices.
+We are back to normal and are seeing scheduled annual, routine and well GYN visits at both our offices.
 As with OB patients, we will continue our calls prior to visits for symptom screening and you will have a questionnaire prior to your visit.
 Please plan to wear a mask to the office and arrive alone.
-You can have a family member ‘join’ your visit by phone or Facebook if you wish.
+You can have a family member ‘join’ your visit by phone or Facetime if you wish.
 If you prefer to have a chaperone in the exam room, please feel free to ask and a nurse will be happy to help.